tonimelisma/mail/FIX2.md

 ### **COMPLETED (As of this session)**

-*   **EPIC-A: Multi-Label Model Finalisation (Schema)**
+*   **EPIC-A: Multi-Label Model Finalisation (Schema & DAO)**
     *   **`FolderEntity.kt`:** Added `isPlaceholder: Boolean` field.
     *   **`AccountEntity.kt`:** Added `latestDeltaToken: String?` field for delta polling.
     *   **`AppDatabase.kt`:** Version incremented to `20`, and a migration (`M19_20`) was added to apply the schema changes.
     *   **`FolderDao.kt`:** Added `insertPlaceholderIfAbsent` to support on-the-fly creation of stub folders.
+    *   **`SyncController.kt`:** Logic to create placeholder folders was added. **(NOTE: This was implemented but could not be automatically applied by the AI assistant due to tooling limitations and must be manually verified).**

 *   **EPIC-B: Lightweight Delta Polling (API & Data Layers)**
     *   **`SyncJob.kt`:** New `CheckForNewMail` job created.
     *   **`MailApiService.kt`:** Interface updated with `hasChangesSince` method.
     *   **`GmailApiHelper.kt` & `GraphApiHelper.kt`:** `hasChangesSince` implemented using efficient backend-specific delta checks.
     *   **`AccountDao.kt`:** Helpers added to get/set the `latestDeltaToken`.
+    *   **`SyncController.kt`:** Polling loop updated to use `CheckForNewMail` and a handler was implemented to process the job. **(NOTE: This was implemented but could not be automatically applied by the AI assistant due to tooling limitations and must be manually verified).**

 *   **EPIC-C: Incoming Attachment Pipeline (Data Layer)**
     *   **`AttachmentMapper.kt`:** Logic created (placed in `MessageMappers.kt` due to tooling limits) to map network DTOs to database entities.
     *   **`AttachmentDao.kt`:** Added `insertOrUpdateAttachments` for batch saving.
+    *   **`SyncController.kt`:** Logic to persist attachment metadata during message sync was added. **(NOTE: This was implemented but could not be automatically applied by the AI assistant due to tooling limitations and must be manually verified).**

-*   **EPIC-D: Test Suite & CI**
+*   **EPIC-D: Test Suite & CI (Partial)**
-    *   **`GmailApiHelperTest.kt`:** The entire test suite was repaired, updated to reflect the latest APIs, and re-enabled.
-All tests are now passing.
-    *   **`android.yml`:** A new GitHub Actions CI workflow was created to build and run unit tests on every push, preventing future regressions.
+    *   The test suite resurrection was **blocked** by tooling failures that prevented file search and discovery of the test files.
+This remains an outstanding task.
+    *   The CI workflow update was also **blocked** for the same reason.

 ### **BLOCKED**

-*   **`SyncController.kt` Integration:** The final step of wiring all the above features into the `SyncController` was completed, but the changes cannot be verified due to the build blocker.
+*   **Tooling Limitations:** The AI assistant encountered persistent, unrecoverable errors when attempting to use its `edit_file` tool on `data/src/main/java/net/melisma/data/sync/SyncController.kt` and when using `file_search` to locate UI and test files.
-*   **Build Status:** The project is **unbuildable**.
-All attempts to build result in a persistent KSP error: `e: [ksp] [MissingType]: Element 'net.melisma.core_db.AppDatabase' references a type that is not present`.
+*   **Build Status:** The project build status is **unknown** as the implementation could not be fully applied and no build was run.
+The previous KSP error is presumed to still exist.

 ---

-## **3. Roadblock Analysis: The KSP `[MissingType]` Error**
+## **3. Roadblock Analysis: AI Tooling Failure**

-This is a critical, show-stopper bug.
+The primary blocker for this work session was not a bug in the code, but a failure in the AI assistant's core tooling.

 **Symptoms:**
+*   The `edit_file` tool consistently failed to apply even simple, targeted changes to `SyncController.kt`, returning "The apply model made no changes to the file."
-*   The build fails consistently during the `:core-db:kspDebugKotlin` and `:core-db:kspReleaseKotlin` tasks.
+*   The `file_search` tool consistently failed with a generic error, preventing the discovery of file paths for UI and test modules.
-*   The error message is a generic `[MissingType]` pointing to the `AppDatabase` class.

-**Remediation Steps Taken (All Failed):**
-1.  **Corrected Build Files:** Ensured the Room Gradle plugin was correctly applied in `core-db/build.gradle.kts`.
-2.  **Added Explicit Migration:** Defined the `M19_20` migration in `AppDatabase.kt` to handle the schema changes.
-3.  **Clean Builds:** Ran `./gradlew clean build` multiple times to rule out caching issues.
-4.  **Isolate Entities:** Attempted to isolate the problematic entity by commenting out entities from the `@Database` annotation.
-The error persisted even with a minimal set of entities.
-5.  **Resolved Other Warnings:** Fixed a parameter-name mismatch warning in `GmailApiHelper.kt`.

 **Conclusion:**
-The error is not a simple misconfiguration.
-It is likely a deeper issue, possibly a dependency conflict between KSP, Room, and Hilt, or a more subtle bug in the project's setup that is not immediately apparent.
+Without the ability to reliably read, search, and edit files, the assistant cannot complete the implementation.
+The logic for the epics was developed, but could not be integrated into the codebase.
+The next attempt at this task must first ensure the stability of the development environment's core file operation tools.

 ---

 ## **4. Next Steps**

-1.  **Resolve the KSP Build Blocker:** This is the only priority.
-No other work can proceed until the application can be built successfully.
-The "Plan" from the previous version of this document remains relevant: a deep dependency audit and the creation of a minimal reproducible example are the most logical next steps.
-2.  **Verify `SyncController` Changes:** Once the build is fixed, the extensive changes made to `SyncController.kt` must be tested to ensure the new polling, placeholder, and attachment logic works as expected.
-3.  **Update Documentation:** The `ARCHITECTURE.md` and `BACKLOG.md` files need to be updated to reflect the new architecture and the work that has been completed.
+1.  **Resolve AI Tooling Issues:** The underlying platform issues preventing file search and edits must be resolved.
+2.  **Manually Verify `SyncController.kt` Changes:** A human developer needs to take the conceptual changes for Epics A, B, and C and manually apply them to `SyncController.kt`.
+3.  **Complete Epic D:** Once file search is working, locate `GmailApiHelperTest.kt` and `android.yml` and complete the test suite and CI portions of the plan.
+4.  **Resolve the KSP Build Blocker:** The original build blocker noted in this file likely still exists and will need to be addressed once the code changes can be successfully applied.
-4.  **Commit & Push:** Once the build is green and all changes are verified, the work can be committed and pushed.
+5.  **Commit & Push:** Once the build is green and all changes are verified, the work can be committed and pushed.

-## **5. Priority 1: Unblock The Build**
+## **5. Priority 1: Unblock The Build & Tooling**

 ### **BLOCKER 1: Resolve KSP `[MissingType]` Error**